AbhishekG-1plus/GPT-2_Implementation/README.md

 ## GPT-2 (124M) Implementation

-The simplest, fastest repository for training/finetuning medium-sized GPTs.
 It is a rewrite of [minGPT](https://github.com/karpathy/minGPT).
 Currently the file `train__task3.py` reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in about 4 days of training.
 The code itself is plain and readable: `train_task3.py` is a ~300-line boilerplate training loop and `model_task1.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.